roblaing/erlang-webapp-howto/unit5/README.md

 <h1>Unit 5: Web Services</h1>

-For this we need a web client, which the standard library's <a href="http://erlang.org/doc/apps/inets/http_client.html">inets</a>
+For this we need a web client, which the standard OTP application <a href="http://erlang.org/doc/apps/inets/http_client.html">inets</a>
-includes as <a href="http://erlang.org/doc/apps/inets/http_client.html">httpc</a>. to access `https://...` sites, httpc needs Erlang's secure socket layer <a href="https://erlang.org/doc/man/ssl.html">ssl</a> application.
+includes as <a href="http://erlang.org/doc/apps/inets/http_client.html">httpc</a>.
+To access `https://...` sites, httpc needs Erlang's secure socket layer <a href="https://erlang.org/doc/man/ssl.html">ssl</a> application.

-We also need a Json parser &mdash; which means adding a third-party application to the dependency list &mdash; and an XML parser which is included.
+We also need a Json parser &mdash; which means adding a third-party application to the dependency list &mdash; and an XML parser which comes included.

 This means we need to edit
 <a href="https://github.com/roblaing/erlang-webapp-howto/blob/master/unit5/apps/unit5/src/unit5.app.src">